How do I make in-text citations for CSE style?

 - At the End of the sentence: A study shows….(Smith 2004).

-Or you can include the citation narratively with only the date in parentheses following the author(s)’ name:
+Or include it narratively with the date in parentheses following the author's last name:

 - At the Beginning of the sentence: Smith (2004) writes...